multirobot-use/inspection_trajectory_planning/README.md

 1. Modify the number of drones that you want to launch on:
     * mission_planner/param/mission_planner.yml
         n_drones (possible values: 1, 2 or 3)

-    * mission_planner/script/operator_interface.py
-        f_route --> change the name file depending on the number of drones that you want to
-        deploy: exp_1drones.yml, exp_2drones.yml or exp_3drones.yml.
-Modify it to test

     * mission_planner/script/.tmuxinator.yml
         Comment/uncomment the necessary lines to adapt what is going to be launched (2 or